I’ll be totally candid. I’m writing this in April. I’m putting finishing touches in July. And I left Zurich back in February.

 Begin.

 I never had to go to Zurich.
 That’s the crazy thing in hindsight.
 I had been granted the grant from the Morehead-Cain Foundation, who solely prescribed that I research something that enhanced my “Global Perspective” on the world.
-At the time of application (and still) my research interest was the use of market-design theories on modern systems with poor allocation systems, most notably (most notably a poor allocation system; most notably an interest of mine) the refugee crisis.
+At the time of application (and still) my research interest was the use of market-design theories on modern systems with poor allocations.
 I’m far more competent in the simulation side of research than in the theory side (probably good practically, but bad for publications), so I figured I should sink my teeth into something out of my academic comfort zone for a few months.
 Working with Marek Pycia checked all the boxes: two-sided matching with practical applications in the refugee crisis, working mostly in mathematical theory, based in Switzerland.
 I was going to live alone, and it was going to be hard.

 If it came to it and I emailed Marek and said I couldn’t make it to Zurich, he would’ve understood.
 The world was battling COVID, the Swiss government was in a duel with the gods of haste, and I was due for an actual job.
 But I wanted to go, and I waited until the government said I could.
 Finally, in November, I arrived.

-And so, to explain why I suddenly felt worse: while I was in an incredibly cool place, there was an especially heightened degree of loneliness.
-I wanted to share the beauty with people, but struggled cracking people, even communicating.
+And so, to explain why I suddenly felt worse: while I was in an incredibly cool place, there was a heightened degree of loneliness.
+I wanted to share the beauty with people, but struggled getting to know them, even communicating.
 It was freezing cold, COVID was still around, and Swiss German is wildly difficult to learn.
 I lived alone, and I worked alone.
 There was no outside force pushing me to seize the days.

 There are a few images of home that I would like to share.